10, 9, 8 … Happy New Year and let the New Year’s Resolutions begin!

 Purchase tomatoes that are firm, but not too hard.
 If they are not ripe at the store, simply store them in a brown paper bag with a banana or apple when you get home.
 Otherwise, just store them at room temperature for best flavor and texture.
 Tomatoes come in all shapes and sizes including Cherry, Grape, Roma or Plum, Beefsteak, Heirloom and more.
 Unlike most produce, cooking tomatoes actually increases their nutrient content.
 It also helps to pair them with a healthy fat like olive oil.
 Prepare tomatoes using a non-reactive surface like stainless steel to avoid creating a bitter taste.
 Slice tomatoes using a properly sharpened knife working from top to bottom to retain the juices.

 From sauces, chilis, salsas, and salads, tomatoes are used in a variety of flavorful dishes.
 This simple and traditional tomato sauce is great for pizza, pasta or lasagna (all crowd favorites in our Kitchens!).
 Use canned tomatoes to save time or practice your knife skills dicing fresh tomatoes.
 The grated carrots add natural sweetness and extra nutrition.
 We love adding extra herbs, so flavor it to your heart’s desire!
 You can choose to leave the sauce chunky or puree it with a hand blender depending on its final use.

-If you’re having trouble with how to start your 2019 cooking adventure, start with a comforting family favorite recipe or try one of our favorite menus!
+If you’re having trouble with how to start your new year cooking adventure, start with a comforting family favorite recipe or try one of our favorite menus!
 Taste Buds Kitchen is excited about its new Gluten-free Handmade Pasta, Incredible Handmade Pizza, and Pizza Perfection classes all featuring this month’s spotlight ingredient.
-Check out a Kitchen near you for all class offerings and let’s get cooking!
+Check out a kitchen near you for all class offerings and let’s get cooking!